Our Staff

 You can contact Sue at

-You can contact Angela at
+You can contact Aiyana at

 Neal Tidman, Client Services Coordinator – Nutrition

 Neal grew up in the UK, moving to Virginia over 20 years ago.
 Neal has worked in the field of human services for over 40 years and has been involved in supporting intellectually disabled individuals and other fragile populations through numerous programs including nursing, case management, day programs and residential services in the UK and USA.
+Neal enjoys spending time with his family, traveling, and of course, avidly supporting his football team, – Manchester United, (Proper football).

 You can contact Neal at